pda-freddi/computer-science-library/README.md

 A record can be deleted by making a DELETE request specifying the record's type and ID in the URI.
 To delete the book with ID of 14, for example, a DELETE request should be made to the `/books/15` endpoint.

-A message will be sent in the response's body to confirm that the record was deleted.
+A message confirming that the record was deleted is sent back in the response's body.

 ### Search Records